TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

 .. class:: HTTPHandler()

-   A class to handle opening of HTTP URLs.
+   A kundi to handle opening of HTTP URLs.

 .. class:: HTTPSHandler(debuglevel=0, context=None, check_hostname=None)

-   A class to handle opening of HTTPS URLs.  *context* and *check_hostname* have the same meaning as in :class:`http.client.HTTPSConnection`.
+   A kundi to handle opening of HTTPS URLs.  *context* and *check_hostname* have the same meaning as in :class:`http.client.HTTPSConnection`.

    .. versionchanged:: 3.2